Gerronema stevensonii: Taxonomy

-Gerronema stevensonii is a species of agaric fungus in the family Marasmiaceae.
 It was first described by Miles Joseph Berkeley and Christopher Edmund Broome in 1875, calling it Cantharellus stevensonii.
-The fungus was named after Reverend John Stevenson, who in 1874 made the type collection in Glamis, Scotland.
+The fungus was named after the Reverend John Stevenson, who in 1874 made the type collection in Glamis, Scotland.
 Roy Watling transferred the species to the genus Gerronema in 1998.
+It is known only from its type locality in Scotland and a handful of later, unverified collections, and remains extremely rare in Britain.